Meet the Creameries: Western PA

 Loretto, PA 15940

-A family-owned dairy farm, Vale Wood Farms grows the crops used to feed its herd of 200 cows.
+A family-owned dairy farm, Vale Wood Farms grows the crops used to feed its own herd of cows.
 Vale Wood processes the milk from its cows, along with milk from neighboring farms, into a full line of quality dairy products – including ice cream – that are delivered to local customers.
-Vale Wood Farms is certified “cow friendly” and is currently owned and operated by the third and fourth generation of the Itle family.
+The dairy and farm store are located in the countryside, close to the cows who provide their high quality milk.
+Aside from a wide array of unique ice cream flavors, there are plenty of activities for kids and photo opportunities to enjoy when you visit.

 911 Mahoning Road